KhulisoJohn/FNB-APP-Academy-2025/README.md

 - 📄 Project files for that week
 - 📚 Notes and learning material
 - ✅ Challenges and completed tasks
-- 🎯 Weekly reflections or retrospective (if available)

 ---